source-saraiva/clean-internet/README.md

 - The domains will be blocked at DNS level.
 - Use `primelist_domains.txt` for stable blocking
 #### 🔹 Hosts File (Workstations or Servers)
 - Download the file and append its contents to `/etc/hosts`.
-Make sure to install curl first if it is not already installed."
+Make sure to install curl first if it is not already installed.
 ```bash
 curl -s https://raw.githubusercontent.com/source-saraiva/primelist/refs/heads/main/primelist_domains.txt \
   | sudo tee -a /etc/hosts > /dev/null